 Intelligence and communications underpin all approaches.
 Effective multi-discipline intelligence is needed to find VNSA, attribute behaviors, and understand decisions and actions.
 Military diplomacy, public affairs, and psychological operations facilitate a complicated public and private discourse with all stakeholders.
 The heavy lifting of direct punishment is done by precision strike, cyber attack, and special operations to seize, disrupt, and damage.
 Intelligence, surveillance, and reconnaissance (ISR) capabilities expose groups and attribute behaviors.
-For indirect punishment, a host of means strengthen our partners' ability to counter VNSA: foreign internal defense, security sector reform, foreign military sales, military education and training, and other forms of security cooperation.80 All capabilities that contribute to a multi-domain defense are relevant to a denial strategy.
-Emphasis should be on early detection and attribution, critical vulnerability protection, and resilient forces, infrastructure, and communities.81 an opponent's perception of costs and benefits relative to other options through integrated punishment and denial.
-Rarely sufficient, inducement and persuasion are mutually supportive ways that draw on military and non-military capabilities.
+For indirect punishment, a host of means strengthen our partners' ability to counter VNSA: foreign internal defense, security sector reform, foreign military sales, military education and training, and other forms of security cooperation.
+All capabilities that contribute to a multi-domain defense are relevant to a denial strategy.
+Emphasis should be on early detection and attribution, critical vulnerability protection, and resilient forces, infrastructure, and communities.